emotion-analysis-project/SemEval2025-Task11/README.md

 ### **16 September 2024**

 - The competition website is now updated at Codabench: [Codabench Competition](https://www.codabench.org/competitions/3863/)
+- The dataset is now available on the competition website.
+If you previously downloaded the dataset via Google Drive, please download the updated version from the competition website as the data has been revised.

 ### **10 September 2024**

 - We have released the training and development datasets for **seven languages**: English (eng), German (deu), Oromo (orm), Brazilian Portuguese (ptbr),  Russian (rus), and Somali (som), and Tigrinya (tig).
 More languages are on the way, and we’ll be updating the table below table with release information over the next few days.